-BupPractice was developed by Clinical Tools, Inc (CTI) with funding from the National Institute on Drug Abuse (Grant #N44DA65530).
-We gratefully acknowledge this support, which was the sole funding source for this project’s development.
+BupPractice was originally developed by Clinical Tools, Inc (CTI) with funding from the National Institute on Drug Abuse (Grant #N44DA65530).
+We gratefully acknowledge this support, which was the sole funding source for that project’s development.
 Over 10,000 people were trained in the 8-hour waiver training (now inactive as an official training but available for trainees for review).

 No Industry Support

 All materials on this website were developed in an industry-fund-free environment.
 No industry funding was used to create this website or these educational activities.